EDIorg/data-package-best-practices/webpages/4_upload/check_overview.md

 #### Summary
 - **info**: check is for informational purposes only; for example, the check to display a few lines of content of a URL.
 - **valid**: all criteria of the check were met.
-- **warn**: the criteria of the check were not met and that there may be some problem needing attention, but that the data package is still acceptable.
+- **warn**: the criteria of the check were not met and that there may be some problem needing attention, but the data package is still acceptable.
 - **error**: the entire data package will be rejected.

 Understandably, checks classified with the “valid/error” response behavior were of greatest importance to classify correctly, because